natario1/Egloo/docs/home.md

 - Drawables abstraction [[docs]](docs/drawables)
 - Programs abstraction [[docs]](docs/programs)
 - Scenes to hold view and projection matrix [[docs]](docs/scenes)

+> Starting from 0.5.0, Egloo can run on native targets.
+We provide an implementation for Android native libraries, but other targets like iOS can probably be added easily.
+These artifacts are not currently published but can be built using `./gradlew :library:publishLocal` .

 ### Get started